Circular economy

 To mitigate the environmental impact of waste and comply with regulatory requirements, airports are increasingly implementing sustainable waste management systems.

-Vancouver International Airport surpassed its ambitious target of diverting half the waste produced at the terminal from going to landfill by 2020, achieving 51% terminal waste diversion in 2016 and 2017.
+• Vancouver International Airport uses a variety of measures to reduce waste, including recycling, composting and facilitating incentive programmes for partners conducting audits.
+It surpassed its ambitious target of diverting half the waste produced at the terminal from going to landfill by 2020.
+This was achieved in 2016.
 The airport supplemented long-standing recycling programmes with community engagement initiatives and installed a centralised food court sorting station.
 This organic waste recycling programme dramatically increased their waste diversion.

 End of service (aircraft recycling)